 Homeless Housing, Assistance, and Prevention Program

-This follows California’s $500 million one-time investment in addressing homelessness in the 2018-19 budget through the Homeless Emergency Aid Program (HEAP), of which at least five percent was required to be dedicated to youth homelessness.
-The $650 million in HHAPP funding will be allocated to local Continuums of Care, counties, and cities.
+This follows California’s $500 million one-time investment in addressing homelessness in the 2018-19 budget through the Homeless Emergency Aid Program (HEAP), of which at least five percent was required to be dedicated to youth homelessness, allocated to Continuums of Care and cities.